What Is Fissure-in-ano?

 Diagnosis Of Fissure-In-Ano:

 The diagnosis of a Fissure-in-ano is done by the evaluation of medical history and clinical examination.
-The doctor may perform an examination of the anal canal and rectum to confirm the diagnosis.
+The doctor may examine the anal canal and rectum to confirm the diagnosis.
 The doctor may use anoscope for the local examination.
 An acute anal fissure may look like a superficial fresh tear.
 A chronic fissure may be a deeper tear and may have internal or external fleshy growth.

 The doctor may advise sigmoidoscopy or colonoscopy in some cases to rule out other disease conditions affecting the rectum and anal canal.